 For centuries, castles and fortresses in Georgia played an important role in the protection of cities from enemy attacks.
 Castles were built for centuries and today many of them are preserved in a perfect condition.
 Across the country, you can find medieval castles and fortresses, and each of them has an interesting story behind, which we’re going to tell you today:

 Castles and fortresses in Georgia: Narikala Fortress

 One of the most popular attractions in Georgia is Narikala Fortress.
 It is considered the heart and soul of Tbilisi.
-Narikala is located on the high hill, in the end of the Sololaki ridge, in the heart of the capital, across the Rustavi Avenue.
+Narikala is located on the high hill, at the end of the Sololaki ridge, in the heart of the capital, across the Rustavi Avenue.

 You can reach the mountain and the fortress by the ropeway, which was built in 2012.
 The ropeway leads from the Park Rike to the Sololaki ridge.
-Before the ropeway was opened, the funicular was had been functioning since 1905.
+Before the ropeway was opened, the funicular had been functioning since 1905.
 The funicular served for almost 100 years and it was closed because of the cable breakage.

 Castles and fortresses in Georgia: Ananuri Fortress

 Ananuri fortress is located 70km from Tbilisi, on the banks of the Zhinvali Dam.
 At the time, Ananuri had great importance as the main reference point.
 Only the citadel has survived from the majestic fortress, but the castle is considered one of the most famous fortresses in Georgia and every year hundreds of thousands of tourists visit this attraction.